-13. When are you required to, or when is it recommended that you, consult with data privacy regulators in your jurisdiction?
+15. When are you required to, or when is it recommended that you, consult with data privacy regulators in your jurisdiction?

 The DPL does not require data controllers or data processors to consult with the DPA before carrying out data processing activities.
-That said, since the DPL is rather new and its practice is evolving, it is recommended to establish a well-balanced relationship with the DPA.

-14. Do the laws in your jurisdiction require or recommend conducting risk assessments regarding data processing activities and, if so, in what circumstances?
+16. Do the laws in your jurisdiction require or recommend conducting risk assessments regarding data processing activities and, if so, in what circumstances?
 How are these risk assessments typically carried out?